TheInfamousGrim/cumulo-weather-dashboard/README.md

 8. [License](#license)
 9. [Feedback](#feedback)

-## Description
+## Description 📝

-A vanilla JavaScript application to schedule daily activities at work
+An application which can dynamically show the weather of the users current location (if they accept to share their information).

-There's only a single page, where the user is presented with rows of hour long time blocks.
+The user can search for any city in the world in order to see what the weather conditions are like there

-The Time blocks start from 09:00 and end at 17:00.
+When the weather is displayed they are shown a card showing todays weather, which shows:

-The user can enter an activity by inputting text into the text area.
+- The city name

-After inputting the text they then have the option to click the adjacent save button, saving the event to the local storage.
+- An icon showing the general weather conditions

-When the page is refreshed or reloaded the events for the current day will still be saved.
+- The temperature

-### User Story
+-

-AS AN employee with a busy schedule
+### User Story 👤

-I WANT to add important events to a daily planner
+AS A traveler
-SO THAT I can manage my time effectively
+I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

-### What did I Learn
+### What did I Learn 🏫

 For this project I kept strictly to the user requirements.
 I wanted to add more functionality, which I may do so in the future.